 There are several methods you use to do basic manipulation of an array.
 Let’s cover a few of them here.

-The .push method is used to push the given element at the end of the given array and returns the array itself with the pushed elements.
+push The push method is used to push the given element at the end of the given array and returns the array itself with the pushed elements.

 The string ‘Lenny’ is pushed into the end of the array by both of these methods.

-The .length method will count the elements in the array and return you that number.
-The .length method will count all the elements in the array and return that number.
+length The length method will count the elements in the array and return you that number.
+The length method will count all the elements in the array and return that number.

 These are what I consider to be the “bare-bone” methods you will use with arrays in Ruby.
 For more methods be sure to check out the Ruby documentation at Ruby-Doc.org.
 I have linked to the 2.6.5 version, but other versions are available there.